kmhuads/f24_data203/hw0/hw0.md

 Use the passage provided and answer the questions.  **Provide your answer in a Jupyter Notebook.**

-1. Set a variable called `passage` with the string provided into a multi-line string using `"""`.
-Make sure you preserve the spaces between paragraphs, which are `\n\n` (two newlines).
+1. Set a variable called `passage` with the string provided into a multi-line string using `"""` which we talked about in lecture.
+   Make sure you preserve
+   the spaces between paragraphs, which are `"\n\n"` (two newlines).
 2. Use `splitlines()` to determine how many paragraphs are in the string.
    Recall, `splitlines()` returns a _sequence_ (i.e. a list sequence), so counting the paragraphs is easier with `len()`.
 3. Use `lower()` to produce the lowercase version of the whole string.
-4. Get the first (index 0) paragraph, and return the number of words in the paragraph.  **NOTE:** you do can include punctuation as part of the word.
+4. Get the first (index 0) paragraph, and return the number of words in the paragraph.  **NOTE:** you can include punctuation as part of the word.
 You will make use of your solution in #2 and `split()`.

 **&#167; Task:**  **Advanced String functions.**